McStasMcXtrace/Schools/2024/NECSA_October_2024/01_Monday_October_7th/04_Neutron_optics_exercises/Exercise_selector/README.md

 ![Analytical consideration](pics/Vsel_3.png)

-### Please form an expression of selector frequency as function of desired wavelength $f(\lambda)$ - may be used in Bonus task 4 below.
+### RESULT: Please form an expression of selector frequency as function of desired wavelength $f(\lambda)$ - may be used in Bonus task 4 below.
 <hr>

 ## Bonus task 3: Data analysis in NeXpy